ArmanR9/RiemmanSumApp/README.md

 **Design Reflection:** Overall, I'm quite satisfied with the design of my application, however, it still can be improved substantially.
-I think my program's design could be revamped to use design patterns (like the Observer pattern), abstract classes, and a more robust approach to function implementations with utilities such as exceptions.
+I think my program's design could be revamped to use design patterns (like the Observer pattern), abstract classes, and a more robust approach to the implementation of certain functions with utilities such as exceptions.
 These are some things I would refactor in my current application to be better designed:

 - Apply the Observer pattern to the DataTab GUI class, and to the RiemmanSum class.
-  - RiemmanSum would be an Observable, and will notify and update the Observer, DataTab once a new RiemmanSum is added or removed.
+  - RiemmanSum would be an Observable and will notify and update the Observer, DataTab once a new RiemmanSum is added or removed.
-  - This will allow for a cleaner implementation as there's currently a non-favourable amount of coupling between the ComputingTab and DataTab to ensure DataTab is aware of when an RiemmanSum object is updated.
+  - This will allow for a cleaner implementation as there's currently a non-favourable amount of coupling between the ComputingTab and DataTab so that DataTab is always aware of when the current RiemmanSum object is updated.
-  - It will also make room for scalability in feature complexity within the GUI (like a graphical visualizer) as they may require information on the current Riemman Sum's status.
+  - It will also make room for scalability in feature complexity within the GUI (like a graphical visualizer) as those features may require information on the current Riemman Sum's status.

   <br />
 - Refactor the MathFunction class' methods to be more robust.
-  - Utilize exceptions like ArithmeticExceptions when the MathFunction encounters values in its domain that produce undefined values, so it can be relayed to the user for changing.
+  - Utilize exceptions like ArithmeticExceptions for when the MathFunction encounters values in its domain that produce undefined values, so it can be relayed to the user for fixing.
   - Utilize something along the lines of a WrongFunctionType exception to handle and avoid the cases where it tries to parse the wrong type of function and crashes (i.e., parsing a "linear function" when in reality it is a trigonometric function.)
-  - Making this class more robust will enable the user be notified of their mistake, so they can fix the problem instead of the program having to terminate.
+  - Making this class more robust will enable the user to be notified of their mistakes and fix these issues instead of the program having to terminate.

   <br />
 - Refactor MathFunction into an abstract class, and then introduce new subclasses such as LinearFunctions, LogarithmicFunctions, TrigonometricFunctions, etc.